theecanmole/industry-allocation-emission-units-for-Cyclone-Gabrielle/Readme.md

 What is the cost containment reserve trigger price?
 The Climate Change Commission says:
 * <i>"The cost containment reserve (CCR) is a reserve of NZUs available for sale if the auction clearing price is at or above a specified trigger price".</i>

-The cost containment reserve trigger price is set in ("https://legislation.govt.nz/regulation/public/2020/0264/latest/LMS376569.html")[Schedule 3] of the Climate Change (Auctions, Limits, and Price Controls for Units) Regulations 2020.
+The cost containment reserve trigger price is set in [Schedule 3]("https://legislation.govt.nz/regulation/public/2020/0264/latest/LMS376569.html") of the Climate Change (Auctions, Limits, and Price Controls for Units) Regulations 2020.

-The reserve trigger prices are also listed on the Ministry for the Environment's website at (https://environment.govt.nz/what-government-is-doing/areas-of-work/climate-change/ets/nz-ets-market/emission-unit-prices-and-controls/)[Price control settings].
+The reserve trigger prices are also listed on the Ministry for the Environment's website at [Price control settings](https://environment.govt.nz/what-government-is-doing/areas-of-work/climate-change/ets/nz-ets-market/emission-unit-prices-and-controls/).

 Clearly we need a bar plot of the cost containment reserve trigger prices out to 2027.